Andrea Kitahata

-Andrea DeMoor Kitahata (born January 1, 2003) is an American college soccer player who plays as a forward for the Stanford Cardinal.
+Andrea DeMoor Kitahata (born January 1, 2003) is an American professional soccer player who plays as a forward for Gotham FC of the National Women's Soccer League (NWSL).
+She played college soccer and college squash for the Stanford Cardinal.
 She represented the United States at the 2022 FIFA U-20 Women's World Cup.
-She also played squash at Stanford for one season.

 Early life

 Kitahata was born in San Francisco, one of three children of Ingrid DeMoor and Luther Kitahata, and grew up in Hillsborough, California.
 She attended San Mateo High School.
-She captained her club team in the San Jose Earthquakes academy and later won a GA under-19 national title with FC Bay Area Surf.
+She captained her club team in the San Jose Earthquakes academy and later won the GA under-19 national title with FC Bay Area Surf.
 She also played squash growing up and was ranked fourth in the nation at the under-13 level, but gave up the sport after committing to Stanford for soccer.
 She trained with NWSL club OL Reign the spring before college.
+TopDrawerSoccer ranked her as the 6th-best prospect in the 2021 class, part of Stanford's fifth-ranked recruiting class.

 College career

-Kitahata started all but one game for the Stanford Cardinal as a freshman in 2021.
-She scored four goals and added a team-high six assists, earning second-team All-Pac-12 Conference honors.
-She started the first six games of her sophomore season before choosing to take a redshirt for her mental health as she grieved the death of her close friend and teammate Katie Meyer earlier in the year.
+Kitahata was an immediate starter for the Stanford Cardinal as a freshman in 2021, scoring 4 goals and leading the team with 6 assists in 20 games, and earned second-team All-Pac-12 honors.
+After playing six games as a sophomore in 2022, she decided to take a redshirt for her mental health as she was dealing with the loss of her close friend and teammate Katie Meyer, who died by suicide earlier in the year.
 She later appeared in a documentary about mental health called It's Time We Talk About It.
-Before returning to soccer, she filled in on Stanford's squash team in the spring of 2023, under her former club coach Mark Talbott, and played in the team's number-eight spot at MASC and CSA tournaments.
+Before returning the soccer team, she joined Stanford's intercollegiate squash team under her former club coach Mark Talbott, playing in the team's number eight spot at the MASC and CSA tournaments in the spring of 2023.

-Kitahata's return to Stanford soccer saw her record nine goals and nine assists in 2023, again being named second-team All-Pac 12.
-She scored three goals in the first two rounds of the NCAA tournament, where Stanford's undefeated season came to an end in the final against Florida State.
-She led the team with nine goals and added six assists in 2024, helping the Cardinal to the NCAA tournament semifinals.
+Kitahata had a strong return to soccer as a redshirt sophomore in 2023, scoring 9 goals with 9 assists in 25 games, again being named second-team All-Pac 12.
+She scored three goals in the NCAA tournament as Stanford reached the final, losing to Florida State to end their otherwise undefeated season.
+She became a team captain as a redshirt junior in 2024, leading the Cardinal with 9 goals and adding 6 assists in 23 games.
+She had a goal and an assist against Notre Dame to advance to the NCAA tournament semifinals.

+After fielding several professional offers, Kitahata decided to play a fifth season at Stanford in 2025.
+She scored a career-high 17 goals (second on the team to Jasmine Aikey) and had 10 assists in 25 games, earning first-team All-ACC honors.
+She co-captained the Cardinal to their first ACC regular-season and tournament titles.
+She scored four goals in the NCAA tournament as the Cardinal reached the final, again losing to Florida State.